 Who doesn’t love crispy chicken fat, cooked with tangy lemon, and salty capers?
-Hmmmm, we feel it goes hand in hand.
-We have been whipping up chicken piccata for the past couple weeks.
-It is simple.
-It is tasty.
-Of course, we do it a bit differently; otherwise, we’d be like all the other chicken piccata cooks out there.
+Hmmmm, I think they are a match made in chicken heaven.
+I have been whipping up chicken piccata over the past few weeks.
+It is simple to make, and it is really tasty.
+I do it a bit differently than most recipes; otherwise, we’d be like all the other chicken piccata cooks out there.

 We don’t use dried-out chicken breasts; instead of we use succulent, meaty thighs.
 Dark meat really does have more flavor, and is moister than a breast.
 We don’t bread it, think “healthier”.
 No flour coating.
 No bread crumbs.
 Just juicy thighs, cooked until golden brown.
 We use lots of garlic, as well as finely minced shallots; just because we can.
 We toss in a sprinkling of fresh rosemary, a heavy dose of capers, and some marinated sun-dried tomatoes.
 Finished off with some rich chicken stock, and a splash of white wine, and a very generous squeeze of fresh lemon juice.

 Succulent.
 Really, it is succulent.
 Perfectly paired with a bowl of pasta, that is lightly seasoned; we used some left over that was seasoned with a little pancetta, garlic, and olive oil.
 Pass the green salad, warm crusty bread, and a glass of wine.
 Life does not get much better than this.

 Do you add extra ingredients into your chicken piccata recipe?
 If so, won’t you share with us.

 - 5 plump sun-dried tomatoes, roughly chopped

 - 2 medium lemons, one sliced into slices, the other used for juice

 - 1 tablespoon capers, drained